Today’s world is a global village

 with growing concentrations of people in huge cities, mass migrations forced by social or economic pressures, and accelerating commerce and travel.
-An estimated 1.8 million airline passengers cross international borders daily, creating routes by which human infections can radiate around the world within hours.
+More than 3 million airline passengers cross international borders daily, creating routes by which human infections can radiate around the world within hours.
 The crates and containers in which goods are shipped worldwide provide safe passage for disease vectors

 and animal pathogens.

 The 2009 “swine flu” pandemic starkly illustrated the impact of globalization and air travel on the movement of infectious diseases—with the infection spreading to 30 countries within 6 weeks.